ReceiptToSheet

 Is Foreceipt shutting down?

 Not as of April 2026.
-This rumour circulates periodically — usually triggered by a period of slower updates or a support response delay — but there's no credible indication Foreceipt is winding down.
-The app is still listed on the App Store and Google Play, the developer has responded to recent reviews, and the paid tier is still active.
+The rumour circulates periodically — usually triggered by a slow update cycle or a delayed support response — but there's no credible signal Foreceipt is winding down.
+The app is still on the App Store and Google Play, the developer has responded to recent reviews, and the paid tier is active.
 If you're evaluating Foreceipt as a long-term tool, the "shutting down" concern doesn't appear grounded in anything concrete right now.
 That said, it's a small indie app, and the usual caveats about depending on a single-developer product apply.

 Does Foreceipt export to Excel?

 Yes.
-Foreceipt can export your data as both CSV and Excel (.xlsx).
-The export is available from the reports section within the app.
+Foreceipt exports your data as both CSV and Excel (.xlsx).
+Export lives in the reports section.
 You can filter by date range and category before exporting.
 This is one of Foreceipt's genuine strengths — if your accountant or finance team wants a formatted spreadsheet, you can produce one without leaving the app.
 The limitation for Sheets users is that this is a manual export step, not a live sync.
 You export when you need it, not as each receipt is scanned.

 Can I use both apps at the same time?